rastabda22/rastabda24/README.md

 Of course, that decision meant I wouldn't touch the prototype any further.

 In a few more hours I had a new iteration (named 'JSTTS.html') but I wanted to split its functionality from the HTML as it had a lot of definitions in the head section.
-To avoid confusion with existing bearers of the TTS name I added an animal name.
-In this case, the "hoping desert rodent" [Jerboa](https://en.wikipedia.org/wiki/Jerboa).
+To avoid confusion with existing bearers of the TTS name I also picked an animal name.
+In this case, the "hoping desert rodent" [Jerboa](https://en.wikipedia.org/wiki/Jerboa) and removed the JS.
+A fitting name for a small library.
 Quickly splitting the project into an index.html and a jerboa.js (the library that handles the behind-the-scenes work) I kept iterating and made something nifty.

 In both the example and the prototype you can move the player (depicted by either an **@** or a **☻** character) with the cursor keys.